elireisman/whalewatcher/README.md

+## Purpose

 `whalewatcher` monitors the `docker log`s of a set of target containers for regex patterns you specify.
 When a match is found, `whalewatcher` exposes the target's ready status via an API callers can poll.
 Dependent containers and/or external services can use `whalewatcher` to determine when a set of target containers are ready to perform work.
+Reliable multi-stage warmup sequences can be achieved when each dependent service monitors only the subset of targets of interest to it.

-Adding `whalewatcher` to your project is [easy](#setup). `whalewatcher` is suitable for use in local dev and CI environments.
+[Adding](#setup) `whalewatcher` to your project and [using](#API) the API is easy.
+Try the demos [here](#Demo). `whalewatcher` is suitable for use in local dev and CI environments.

 ## Demo